 Scheme R/L Notes

-HMAC-DRBG [SP800-90A, ISO18031] R
+[HMAC-DRBG [SP800-90A, ISO18031] R

 Hash-DRBG [SP800-90A, ISO18031] R

 CTR-DRBG [SP800-90A, ISO18031] R

 Note 49-DRG-Seeding.
 The security of DRG derives from a proper seeding of the internal state of the construction from a random source.
-The required min-entropy for the seeding operation of the DRG mandated by its specification shall be respected.
+The required min-entropy for the (re)seeding operation of the DRG mandated by its specification shall be respected.
 Furthermore the min-entropy of the seed shall be at least 125.

 Note 50-BacktrackingResistance.
-In systems which aim at providing perfect forward secrecy (PFS), an attacker who has recovered the current state of the random number generator which was used to produce ephemeral keys used in previous key exchanges will be able to break the PFS property if it is possible to practically compute past RBG output from the present state of the RBG.
-Therefore, it is recommended to use RBGs which do not allow such backwards computation.
+In systems which aim at providing perfect forward secrecy (PFS), an attacker who has recovered the current state of the random number generator which was used in previous key exchanges to produce ephemeral keys will be able to break the PFS property if it is possible to practically compute past DRG outputs from the present state of the DRG.
+Therefore, only DRG which do not allow such backwards computation should be used.

-6.3 Random Number Generator with Specific Distribution
+7.3 Random Number Generator with Specific Distribution

 In asymmetric cryptographic mechanisms, the need to generate integers following specific distributions arises frequently.
 In such cases, a random bit generator cannot be used directly, since it does not directly offer the adequate distribution.
-As a consequence, constructions relying on such a random bit generator need to be implemented.
+As a consequence, random generators offering specific output distributions need to be implemented from random bit generators.

-Agreed "Mod q uniform distribution" generator Some mechanisms require the use of random numbers generated uniformly at random in an interval of the form [0, q - 1], where q is not a power of 2.
+Agreed "Mod q uniform distribution" generator Some mechanisms require the use of random numbers generated uniformly at random in an interval of the form [0, q-1], where q is not a power of 2.
 It is notably the case when an element needs to be drawn at random in a group of prime power.